hudson-and-thames/arbitragelab/docs/source/spread_trading/minimum_profit.rst

 Introduction
 ############

-This trading strategy takes new spread values one by one and allow checking if the conditions to open a position are fulfilled with each new timestamp and value provided.
+This trading strategy takes new spread values one by one and allows checking if the conditions to open a position are fulfilled with each new timestamp and value provided.
 This allows for easier integration of these strategies into an existing data pipeline.
 Also, the strategy object keeps track of open and closed trades and the supporting information related to them.